MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 ## Task 4: Publish the base application, symbols, and extensions

-1. Connect a version 15.0 server instance to the old application database.
+1. Connect a version 15.0 server instance to the application database.

     In a single tenant deployment, this will mount the tenant automatically.